The Therapy Minefield

 In it's 'standard' form, this is rather similar to Hypnotherapy; it often tends to be slower, though for some conditions and situations it is more reliable or appropriate.
 Also, not every person or every situation is suitable for treament with hypnosis but only a professional therapist will be able to accurately advise.
 Many Hypnotherapists can work using psychotherapy and many Psychotherapists use hypnosis.
 Once again, it might take the form of investigation into past trauma or might be purely solution-focussed, attempting to resolve the presenting issue.
 The older 'standard' models of psychotherapy (including C.B.T.) are still effective but usually slower than later models developed in the last ten years or so.

-NUMBER OF SESSIONS: Again, variable... but with 'standard' psychotherapy it will usually be a minimum of 6 sessions and can be longer.
+NUMBER OF SESSIONS: Again, variable... but with 'standard' psychotherapy it is sometimes in the order of months or years rather than weeks.
 Generally the more modern versions are faster.

 This form of working is usually the most gentle, though is inclined to be much slower than other therapies, sometimes keeping the client in therapy (all modalities tend to be referred to as 'therapy') for many years.
 Counselling often fulfils a different purpose from the other two therapies mentioned here, in that it often operates as a support system for those who, for one reason or another, are unable to cope with life on their own.
 Counselling is in general less dynamic, less intrusive, and less directed than other therapies but is no less effective in the long term.